Microwave-WYB/clipboard_image_sender/README.md

+# DO NOT USE!
+THERE IS A BUG

 # Clipboard Image Sender
 A simple script to send image in your clipboard (or any file you specify) to your KDE Connect device.